-- 1. Displays a text-message or Web page on any of the Graphical Navigators (TV on-screen menu, Touch Screens, or MyHome apps), - 2.
-Plays a WAV-formatted audio announcement through any audio endpoint, or - 3.
-A combination of the two.
+- 1. Displays a text-message or web page on any of the graphical Navigators (TV on-screen menu, touch screens, or MyHome apps) - 2.
+Plays a WAV-formatted audio announcement through any audio endpoint - 3.
+Or a combination of the two

-Note: The Control4 system allows up to 10MB of files for the Announcement agent, and plays a maximum of 15 seconds per announcement.
+Note: The Control4 system allows up to 10 MB of files for the Announcement agent, and plays a maximum of 15 seconds per announcement.

 Example: Create a 'Dinner is Ready' announcement that is activated when the family chef presses a custom-programmed button.
-When the button is pressed, the text message "Dinner is ready" displays on all of the On-Screen Navigators and Touch Screens in the home, while an audio file plays a dinner bell ringing.
+When the button is pressed, the text message "Come to Dinner Now!" displays on all of the on-screen Navigators and touch screens in the home while an audio file plays a dinner bell ringing.

 Ensure that the devices to which you want to apply agents are added and identified in the system.
-Your Control4 Dealer or Installer can help you do this.
+Your dealer or installer can help you do this.

-- A Controller - An audio output device (such as a TV or connected speakers) - A Navigator with a screen (Touch Screen, TV On-Screen Navigator, or MyHome app) - Any device involved in the triggering event (such as a Doorbell Contact, 3-Button Keypad. etc.)
+- A controller - An audio output device (for example, a TV or connected speakers) - A Navigator with a screen (touch screen, TV on-screen Navigator, or MyHome app) - Any device involved in the triggering event (for example, a Doorbell Contact, 3-Button Keypad, etc.)